atomisticnet/aenet-lammps/README.rst

 ---------------------------------
 After compiling the aenet library files and downloading the aenet-LAMMPS interface from this repository:

-1. Copy the USER-AENET folder to $LAMMPSSRC/src/ where $LAMMPSSRC is the path to your LAMMPS codebase
+1. Copy the USER-AENET folder to $LAMMPSROOT/src/ where $LAMMPSROOT is the path to your LAMMPS codebase
-2. Replace $LAMMPSSRC/src/Makefile with ‘Makefile-aenetlammps‘
+2. Replace $LAMMPSROOT/src/Makefile with ‘Makefile-aenetlammps‘
-3. In $LAMMPSSRC/src/USER-AENET/ you will find multiple ‘Install.sh-*‘ files.
+3. In $LAMMPSROOT/src/USER-AENET/ you will find multiple ‘Install.sh-*‘ files.
 Select the file analogous to which makefile you used to compile the aenet library and copy it into a new file in the same directory called ‘Install.sh‘.
 In other words, if you compiled the aenet library using ‘Makefile.gfortran_serial‘ then you should select ‘Install.sh-gfortran_serial‘.
   - Note that if you are using the intel compilers, you may have to recompile the aenet library using ‘Makefile.ifort_serial‘ but editing the makefile so as to remove the ‘-check-bounds‘ flag.
-4. Create the folders $LAMMPSSRC/lib/aenet/src and $LAMMPSSRC/lib/aenet/lib and make sure to copy or link over:
+4. Create the folders $LAMMPSROOT/lib/aenet/src and $LAMMPSROOT/lib/aenet/lib and make sure to copy or link over:
-  - aenet.h to $LAMMPSSRC/lib/aenet/include/
+  - aenet.h to $LAMMPSROOT/lib/aenet/include/
-  - library files (i.e. libaenet.a, libaenet.so, liblbfg.a, liblbfg.so) to $LAMMPSSRC/lib/aenet/lib/
+  - library files (i.e. libaenet.a, libaenet.so, liblbfg.a, liblbfg.so) to $LAMMPSROOT/lib/aenet/lib/
-5. In $LAMMPSSRC/src/, run 'make yes-user-aenet' to enable the interface package.
+5. In $LAMMPSROOT/src/, run 'make yes-user-aenet' to enable the interface package.
 Be sure to enable any other packages you want to use as well
-6. Compile LAMMPS as usual (e.g. go to $LAMMPSSRC and call ‘make mpi’)
+6. Compile LAMMPS as usual (e.g. go to $LAMMPSROOT and call ‘make mpi’)

 Running LAMMPS simulations using ænet potentials